karthik507/karthik507/README.md

 ### Here is  what iam working on!👋
 about me:
 - 🔭 I'm currently an undergraduate B.E student studying Computer and Information Science.
-I have interests in Designing Web pages.
+I have interests in Designing Web pages currently working on iot embedded systems and Machine Learning.

 -->